tycrek/ass/README.md

 ## Known issues

 - **Videos won't embed on Discord**: I know.
 This is because Discord developers make some really stupid decisions & only show embeds if the URL ends with `.mp4`.
 So the workaround: manually type "`.mp4`" after pasting your URL.
-This will be fixed automatically in the future with some ZWS redirect tricks.
+This will be fixed in the future with a "Discord mode" for video uploads.
-- **It won't work over HTTP**: Yes because HTTP is outdated crap, why are you still using it??